docker/docs/docker-cloud/apps/deploy-to-cloud-btn.md

 title: Add a "Deploy to Docker Cloud" button
 ---

-The **Deploy to Docker Cloud** button allows developers to deploy stacks with one click in Docker Cloud.
+The **Deploy to Docker Cloud** button allows developers to deploy stacks with one click in Docker Cloud as long as they are logged in.
 The button is intended to be added to `README.md` files in public GitHub repositories, although it can be used anywhere else.

+> **Note**: You must be _logged in_ to Docker Cloud for the button to work correctly.
+If you are not logged in, you'll see a 404 error instead.

 This is an example button to deploy our <a href="https://github.com/docker/dockercloud-quickstart-python" target="_blank">python quickstart</a>: